Abdul-Mustafa/my-dart-quetion/README.md

 7. What tasks can be performed in the body of a constructor function of a Dart class?
 8. Is it possible to have a constructor function without a body in Dart classes?
 9. how can I create a custom type in dart and then return this type by a function?
+## constructor
+10. Why do we create more than one constructor?
 ## Getters and Setters
 11. What are Getters and Setters?
 ## Abstract Classes